GoonerM466/iptvboss-support-agent/data/documents/troubleshooting/11_port_migration_database_recovery.md

 - Trying to restore before activating Pro
 - Using old website credentials
-- Not waiting for Pro validation to complete
 - Trying to restore from cloud before authorizing cloud storage

 ### Why Sequence Matters